plotdb/uploadr/README.md

 Configuration:

  - `host`: provider name, such as `native`, `gcs`.
- - `config`: config for provider. check doc for each provider below for more information.
+ - `config`: provider configuration. check doc for each provider below for more information.

 Additionally:
  - `express-formidable({multiples: true})` is for passing form data. it depends on how you will use `uploadr` and can be tweaked accordingly.